 Wigman – A site where I get custom DJ drops → $20 will get you 3 tags.
 Some of my best drops have come from this website.

-Knock Squared – A site for non custom tags starting at 10 bucks!
-Crazy funny tags and drops.
-They also offers custom tags for a little more.
-He has an amazing voice.
+Knock Squared – A site for amazing vocal tags and drops.
+The price is very affordable $29.99 He has an amazing voice.

 Donald Jr – This guy does great work, I’ve hired him myself (high quality and affordable route).

 How To Add DJ Drops/Tags To Your Tracks

 Hiring A Dj To Host → This can get very pricey!

 Dj Noize – Great spot for your mixtape needs including promotion, social network blast, upload to all major mixtape sites, banners, and more.
 Contact for a price quote.

 Getting a DJ to host your project is a sound investment and will SHINE when presented to your fans.

 Step 4: Get A Mixtape Cover Designed.
 (Important)